 You're making the same face I am reading that, I know you are.
 But she wouldn't trade the rest of that experience for the world.

-I, however, have a thirteen year old girl who can't live without her iPhone and a boy with autism who would run shrieking from a pit toilet, so here we are.
+I, however, have a teen girl who can't live without her iPhone and a boy with autism who would run shrieking from a pit toilet, so here we are.
 And we are loving it.

 Then it's back to the fire, and the laughter, and the s'mores, before climbing into our sleeping bags (and yes, Mom's is on an air mattress) and get a great night's sleep in the cool, clean air.

-My kids will remember this, for the rest of their lives.
+My kids will remember these times for the rest of their lives.
 I know.
 We camped almost every year when I was a kid, and those memories are still warm inside me today.
 I'll just keep strengthening the chain, and someday, when I have grandkids, we'll do it all again.

 And none of us would trade it for the world.